-- Employees who answer no to all questions may enter a WSU location.
+Employees who answer no to all questions may enter a WSU location.

-- Employees who answer yes to question 1, 2 or 3, must not enter a WSU work location and are to complete WSU’s Quarantine and Isolation Guidance Tool for next steps.
+	- Employees who answer yes to question 1, 2 or 3, must not enter a WSU work location and are to complete the Department of Health’s Isolation and Quarantine Calculator for next steps.

 	- Employees who answer yes to question 4 should follow the guidance provided by the public health/medical professional.